mkdkck/profile-react/README.md

 2. run $npm install to install packages.

-3. run the server $npm run start.
+3. run the app $npm run start.

 4. use localhost:3000 as the URL to run the app.